-Wolfmet tungsten alloy is ideal for shielding against X rays and gamma radiation.
-The very high density of Wolfmet tungsten shielding (more than 60% denser than lead) allows a reduction in the physical size of shielding components, without compromising their rigidity or the effectiveness of the shielding characteristics.
+The superior attenuation properties of Wolfmet tungsten alloy make it ideal for shielding against X rays and gamma radiation.
+At 60% greater density than lead, Wolfmet tungsten shielding permits a reduction in the physical size of components, with no compromise in effectiveness of its shielding characteristics.

 Wolfmet tungsten alloy can save time and money in hot metal working.
 The high tungsten content of Wolfmet HM 490 offers good resistance to thermal cracking, erosion, soldering and the effects of heat cycling in hot metal working processes.